Bliss-Ange/A-Blog/README.md

 Two user roles supported:

-Read-only User: Can view list of posts and comments.
+-Read-only User: Can view list of posts and comments.

-Admin User: Can view, edit, and delete posts and comments.
+-Admin User: Can view, edit, and delete posts and comments.

 🧭 Page Structure
 /auth/login2 – Login Page